How to Take Care of Your Eighth Ray Ritual Amulets and Ritual Altar Items

 Be careful when you wear your amulets

 Amulets can be knocked or scratched in everyday situations and often these are pure accidents which are hard to avoid.
-But we advise you remove amulets if you think that it may come into harms way.
+But we advise you remove your amulet if you think it may come into harms way.
 We also advise you take your amulet off before sleeping, showering, swimming or taking a bath.

 Always store your amulet well